Skip to main content

 CriterionWeightSignal

-Communication20%Can explain a chart to a non-analyst in 30 seconds.
-Writes clear summaries.
+Communication20%Explains a chart to a non-analyst in 30 seconds.
+Writes a clear one-page summary at the top of every analysis.
+Adjusts depth for audience.

 Red flags

-CV says "SQL expert" but cannot write a JOIN under timer
+CV claims "SQL expert" with certifications listed but cannot write a three-way JOIN with a date filter under a 10-minute timer

-All experience is in Excel — has never used a real database
+All experience in Excel or Google Sheets — has never connected to a database or queried more than 100,000 rows

-Claims "data scientist" experience but cannot explain a confidence interval
+Claims "data scientist" but cannot explain a confidence interval or correlation vs causation in plain English

 Apply this rubric automatically with CVPRO